con2/edegal/README.md

 [![Sponsored by Leonidas](https://img.shields.io/badge/sponsored%20by-leonidas-389fc1.svg)](https://leonidasoy.fi/opensource)

-Please hold tight as we rewrite the backend in Python 3 and the frontend in ECMAScript 6.
+Please hold tight as we rewrite the backend in Python 3 and the frontend in TypeScript.

 The "legacy" branch, with a Node.js backend and MongoDB as the database, can still be found at [japsu/edegal-legacy](https://github.com/japsu/edegal-legacy).
+See a demo of `edegal-legacy` at [uusi.kuvat.aniki.fi](http://uusi.kuvat.aniki.fi/).

 # Edegal – A web picture gallery

-Edegal is a web picture gallery written in Python 3 and ECMAScript 6 and designed with performance and scalability in mind.
+Edegal is a web picture gallery written in Python 3 and TypeScript and designed with performance and scalability in mind.

 This is the "version 2" reboot of the Edegal project.
 It incorporates the following changes to "version 1":

 * MongoDB is dead, long live PostgreSQL (and Redis)
-* Replace the Node.js backend with Python 3.4 and Django 1.8
+* Replace the Node.js backend with Python 3.6 and Django 1.10
-* Rewrite frontend in ECMAScript 6 instead of CoffeeScript
+* Rewrite frontend in TypeScript instead of CoffeeScript or ECMAScript 6

 High performance is achieved through the usage of a dead simple REST JSON API in which most cache misses only result in two database queries.

 Edegal is a work in progress.
-See a demo at [uusi.kuvat.aniki.fi](http://uusi.kuvat.aniki.fi/) or [gallery.insomnia.fi](http://gallery.insomnia.fi).

 ## Goals